Guiding digital growth

 Understanding your current systems, capabilities, risks and opportunities is the start of your journey.
 With technology changing so fast it's easy to get stuck in the past and miss opportunities.

-How I deliver it is also up to you.
+How I deliver your digital SWOT it is totally up to you.
 You might want a formal report to your board or funders.
 Or you may only want a workshop to work through the viability of a proposed project.
 Either way, I'll include my recommendations for all aspects of any initiatives; change management, resourcing and funding options to support technology suggestions.

 Find out where to go